namxo/passwords/README.md

 * It hides the [Initialization vector](http://en.wikipedia.org/wiki/Initialization_vector) (IV).
 * It uses a [timing-safe comparison](http://blog.ircmaxell.com/2014/11/its-all-about-time.html) function using [double Hash-based Message Authentication Code](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code) (HMAC) verification of the source data.

-For sharing, an ad hoc sharekey is created everytime a share is initiated.
-This is a strong hash.
-The sharing key is stored encrypted as above for the user who shares a password and copied to another table where this key matches the password ID and the ownCloud ID of the user to whom the password is shared with.
-If the share keys match, the password will be decrypted at the shared user's side too.

 ### Decryption (for pulling from database)
 All passwords are encrypted with user-specific, ownCloud-specific and server-specific keys.
 This means passwords can be decrypted:
 * only by the user who created the password (so this user must be logged in),
 * only on the same ownCloud instance where the password was created in (meaning: same password salt in config.php).

 Other users or administrators are never able to decrypt passwords, since they cannot login as the user (assuming the user's password isn't known). *If the password salt is lost, all passwords of all users are lost and unretrievable.*

+### Sharing
+For sharing, an ad hoc share key is created everytime a share is initiated.
+This is a 256-bit strong hash, with no retrievable information.
+The share key is stored encrypted as above for the user who shares a password and copied to another table where this key matches the password ID and the ownCloud ID of the user to whom the password is shared with.
+If the share keys match, the password will be decrypted at the receiving user's side too.
+If they don't, the receiving user will see an 'Invalid share key' notice and the password will not be decrypted at all.

 ## Remote control
 This app allows full remote control by using a RESTful API.
 Read here about how to use it: https://github.com/fcturner/passwords/wiki.